-- 199 Proposed bylaws must be assigned a unique bylaw number, be provided a concise bylaw title, and must have a statement as to the general purpose of the bylaw. - Council must be provided or have had the opportunity to review a copy of the proposed bylaw before considering a motion to provide the bylaw with first reading.
+- 201 Proposed bylaws must be assigned a unique bylaw number, be provided a concise bylaw title, and must have a statement as to the general purpose of the bylaw. - Council must be provided or have had the opportunity to review a copy of the proposed bylaw before considering a motion to provide the bylaw with first reading.

-- All amendments to a bylaw must be made in the form of a motion and must be made prior to consideration of third reading of the bylaw. - (1) When a bylaw requires a public hearing, amendments may only be made to the bylaw after the public hearing in accordance with section 230(5) of the Municipal Government Act. - When considering a proposed amendment to a bylaw, Council must be provided or have had the opportunity to review the full text of the amendment before a vote is called on the amendment. - When Council is considering first reading of a bylaw that requires a public hearing under the Municipal Government Act, first reading is for the purpose of introducing the bylaw into the public sphere and it is considered without amendment or debate. - Council may consider first reading of a bylaw that does not require a public with amendment and debate. - 205 Following first reading of a bylaw: - (1) Administration schedules a public hearing for the bylaw if one is required by the Municipal Government Act, and further readings of the bylaw are considered by Council following the public hearing; - (2) if the bylaw is required to be advertised by the Municipal Government Act or other governing legislation but does not require a public hearing, Administration schedules consideration of further readings of the bylaw at a future meeting; or - (3) if a public hearing or advertisement is not required for the bylaw, Council may proceed to consider further readings of the bylaw. - If a proposed bylaw fails to receive first reading, it is considered defeated.
+- All amendments to a bylaw must be made in the form of a motion and must be made prior to consideration of third reading of the bylaw. - When considering a proposed amendment to a bylaw, Council must be provided or have had the opportunity to review the full text of the amendment before a vote is called on the amendment. - When Council is considering first reading of a bylaw that requires a public hearing under the Municipal Government Act, first reading is considered without amendments or debate. - 206 Council may consider first reading of a bylaw that does not require a public hearing with amendments and debate. - 207 Following first reading of a bylaw: - (1) Administration schedules a public hearing for the bylaw if one is required by the Municipal Government Act, and further readings of the bylaw are considered by Council following the public hearing; - (2) if the bylaw is required to be advertised by the Municipal Government Act or other governing legislation but does not require a public hearing, Administration schedules consideration of further readings of the bylaw at a future meeting; or - (3) if a public hearing or advertisement is not required for the bylaw, Council may proceed to consider further readings of the bylaw. - Notwithstanding sections 204 through 206 of this bylaw, Council may hold a public hearing before considering first reading of a road closure bylaw and first reading of a road closure bylaw may be considered with amendments and debate. - If a proposed bylaw fails to receive first reading, it is considered defeated.
 If a bylaw fails to receive second or third reading, it is also considered defeated and all previous readings of the bylaw are rescinded in accordance with section 188 of the Municipal Government Act. - Any bylaw that fails to receive unanimous permission for third reading when required by section 187(4) of the Municipal Government Act will be included on the agenda for the next available regular Council meeting, or on the agenda of a special Council meeting, for consideration of third reading. - Once a bylaw receives third reading and the final version is available for signing, the Mayor and Chief Administrative Officer must sign the bylaw in accordance with section 213(3) of the Municipal Government Act. - The Chief Administrative Officer is authorized to prepare consolidations of bylaws as required from time to time in accordance with section 69 of the Municipal Government Act.